 2022

-The 45th year of the Jackson Hole Economic Policy Symposium gained media attention for having the most diverse attendance since it began - almost 30 percent of the symposium participants and more than 40 percent of the speakers were women.
-This was also the last year hosted by former Kansas City Fed President Esther George, who worked to expand the diversity of the event’s participants during her tenure.
+The 45th year of the Jackson Hole Economic Policy Symposium gained attention for having the most diverse attendance since it began.
+Around 30 percent of the symposium participants and more than 40 percent of the speakers were women.
+This was also the last year hosted by former Kansas City Fed President Esther George, who worked to expand the reach of the event’s participants during her tenure.

 Given the role of central banks in today’s global economic environment, the symposium continues to explore relevant topics that affect many.
 Transcripts of the proceedings are available each year, providing a public record of the discussions.